 Professor of Modern Hebrew, Yiddish and Comparative Literature

-Department of Near Eastern Studies, Department of Comparative Literature, and the Program for Jewish Studies
+Department of Near Eastern Studies, Department of Comparative Literature and the Designated Emphasis in Jewish Studies

 Department of Near Eastern Studies, University of California, Berkeley

-Modernism in Hebrew, Yiddish and English poetry, intertextuality, translation studies, literary historiography, stylistics and ideology, gender studies, political poetry, marginality and minor literatures, literature & linguistics, negotiating theory and close reading, theory of metaphor.
+Modernism in Hebrew, Yiddish and English poetry, intertextuality, translation studies, theory of metaphor, literary historiography, stylistics and ideology, gender studies, political poetry, marginality and minor literatures, literature & linguistics, negotiating theory and close reading.